rosschapman/internetross/blog.md

 }
 ```

-But it has come to my attention that a mathy person prefers preservation, whereby the input is worked over again and again with division, multiplication, and recombination (which I also deploy).
+But it has come to my attention that a mathy person prefers preservation, whereby the input is arithmetically recombinated with the help of division and multiplication.

 ```js
 function reverseInt(int) {